Use Election Management

 Report wait times

-You will first assume the role of a voting location worker tasked with reporting voter wait times at a regular interval throughout the day.
+You will now assume the role of a voting location worker who is tasked with reporting voter wait times at regular intervals throughout the day.

 Note: